badoo/pinba2/t1ha/README.md

 # Usage
 The `t1ha` library provides several terraced hash functions with the dissimilar properties and for a different cases.
 These functions briefly described below, see [t1ha.h](t1ha.h) for more API details.

+To use in your own project you may link with the t1ha-library, or just add to your project corresponding source files from `/src` directory.

 Please, feel free to fill an issue or make pull request.